dokester/BayesicFitting/docs/troubles.md

 E.g. a polynomial model of order 3 with an independent variable which has values from 1 to 100, will have a matrix with values ranging between 1 and 10<sup>12</sup>.
 Mathematically this is all OK, computation ...<br>
-The Fitter software can not and does not scale its inputs in any way.
+The  software can not and does not scale its inputs in any way.
 It takes it all at face value.
-It is upto the user to present the Fitters with usable data.
+It is upto the user to present the software with usable data.

 ### **Constraints on the dependent variable**<br>